fullarray/python/django/app1/README.rst

-Openshift test app based on the Python Django framework.
+Openshift test app based on the Python Django frameworks.